Buly1601/MindYourTasks/README.md

 # DO YOU WANT TO CONTRIBUTE TO THIS REPOSITORY?
 If you want to contribute to this project you have to:
 - Fork this repository
-- Clone your respository to your local machine
+- Clone your repository to your local machine
-- Add this respository as a remote.
+- Add this repository as a remote.
 - create a new branch using
     ```console
     git switch -c name_branch
     ```
 - Do your changes!
-Remember to check your identation using black and keeping the style of the rest of this project (HTML in app/templates, css in app/static/css, etc.)
+Remember to check your indentation using black and keeping the style of the rest of this project (HTML in app/templates, CSS in app/static/css, etc.)
-- Test if it still runs with docker and if you are able to see your changes locally
+- Test if it still runs with docker and if you can see your changes locally
 - Add or change this documentation to add your changes.
 - Do a single commit and push your changes to your repository
-- From your fork open a pull resquest to the original repo.
+- From your fork open a pull request to the original repo.
 - You have done your pull request to Mind Your Tasks!
-We will try to give you an answer as soon as posible.
+We will try to give you an answer as soon as possible.
-Please remember to be kind with each other, violence of any kind is not welcome in Mind Your Task
+# Please remember to be kind to each other, violence of any kind is not welcome in Mind Your Task